 For feeling more confident for a few days I recommend trying the two Paraliminals called Self-Esteem Supercharger and Talking to Win.
 They are sold by The Learning Company for $29.95 each and there is a 30 day money back guarantee.
-You can also link to The Learning Company from your website and receive a free CD.
 If you want to try a free guided mediation right now have a look at the One Very Simple Way to Feel Relaxed for 24 Hours article.

 This one definitely makes an impact on my self confidence.
 Regular exercise improves your energy levels and produces various chemicals – for example testosterone and endorphins – that put you in a more positive state.
 This seems to often almost automatically improve your confidence and outlook on life compared to if you spend your time on the couch, eating Pringles and watching TV.
 Plus, getting in shape and looking better can be a powerful confidence-booster.